section-engineering-education/engineering-education/articles/uploading-images-to-cloudinary-from-django-application/index.md

 status: publish
 published: true
 url: /engineering-education/uploading-images-to-cloudinary-from-django-application/
-title: Uploading images to cloudinary from django application
+title: Uploading Images to Cloudinary from a Django Application
 description: This article will be an introduction to uploading images to Cloudinary using Django.
 We will be building a simple Django app to demonstrate how uploading images to Cloudinary is a better solution.
 author: shuaib-oseni
 date: 2021-04-13T00:00:00-12:30